Thermometer Calibration

 Importance of Traceability

-By adhering to these standards and guidelines, companies ensure that their thermometers meet the highest demands for accuracy and reliability – an important prerequisite for quality assurance in many industries.
+By complying with these standards and guidelines, companies ensure that their thermometers meet the highest standards of accuracy and reliability—an important prerequisite for quality assurance in many industries.

 Tips for Successful Thermometer Calibration

-Tip 1: a Thermometer Only Measures its Own Temperature
+Tip 1: A Thermometer Only Measures Its Own Temperature

 The statement “A thermometer only measures its own temperature” points to a fundamental principle in thermometer calibration.